nus-cs1010/2324-s1/docs/vim-tips.md

 [O]pen Read-Only, (E)dit anyway, (R)ecover, (Q)uit, (A)bort:
 ```

-The messages above is self-explanatory.
+The messages above are self-explanatory.
 Read it carefully.
 Most of the time, you want to choose "R" to recover your edits, so that you can continue editing.
 Remember to remove the file `.foo.c.swp` after you have recovered.
-Otherwise `vim` will prompt you the above messages every time you edit `foo.c`.
+Otherwise, `vim` will prompt you the above messages every time you edit `foo.c`.

-Warning: if `foo.c` is newer than the state saved in `.foo.c.swp`, and you recover from `.foo.c.swp`, you will revert back to the state of the file as saved in the swap file.
+Warning: if `foo.c` is newer than the state saved in `.foo.c.swp`, and you recover from `.foo.c.swp`, you will revert to the state of the file as saved in the swap file.
 This can happen if (i) you edit the file without recovery, or (ii) you recover the file, continue editing, but did not remove the `.foo.c.swp` file after.

 ## Learning More

-To learn more about `vim`, we suggest that you run `vimtutor` on the command line and follow through the tutorials.
+To learn more about `vim`, we suggest that you run `vimtutor` on the command line and follow through with the tutorials.

 You can always `:help <keywords>` to search for the built-in help pages within `vim`.

-Once you are comfortable, you can soup up your `vim` with [various plugins](vim-plugins.md) and learn how to use advanced commands (such as recording macros, folding) that are invaluable for programming.
+Once you are comfortable, you can soup up your `vim` with [various plugins](vim-plugins.md) and learn how to use advanced commands (such as recording macros, and folding) that are invaluable for programming.

-There are also many video tutorials and resources online, in addition to the [introduction to vim](https://mediaweb.ap.panopto.com/Panopto/Pages/Viewer.aspx?id=85be23af-8b65-4d5f-a164-acaa001edc74) by Yong Qi that we have shared earlier, some interesting ones are:
+There are also many video tutorials and resources online.
+Some interesting ones are:

 - [Vim: Precision Editing at the Speed of Thought](https://vimeo.com/53144573): A talk by Drew Neil
 - [Vim Adventure](https://www.vim-adventures.com): An adventure game for learning `vim`